inverted-ai/invertedai/examples/README.md

 source .venv/bin/activate
 pip install -r requirements.txt
 ```
+*If running into package not found issue like`ERROR: No matching distribution found for carla==0.9.13`, try update
+the pip: `pip install upgrade pip `.

 Then, once you obtain an API key, you can run the examples.
 ```commandline
 python npc_only.py --api_key $IAI_API_KEY